 As a highly regarded food stylist and caterer she has contributed to a variety of cookery books, including the New Zealand Quick Smart Cookbook and Quick Smart Gourmet, and written food articles for commercial publications.

 In parallel with her other culinary activities, Harriet successfully manufactured and marketed her own range of ‘Harriet’s’ marinades and dressings over a period of twelve years – now made and sold under licence.

-A New Zealander living in Perth, Harriet continues to offer her talents as a food stylist, photographer, recipe developer, and consultant in the local, national and international market.
+A New Zealander living in Perth, Harriet offers her talents as a photographer, food stylist, recipe developer, and consultant in local, national, and international markets.